RealFevr releases exclusive NFTs featuring goals from some of the world's top football players and announces Bruno Fernandes as launch ambassador

-The Portuguese startup has launched the world's first official collectible football videos with iconic moments from various stars including Bruno Fernandes and Cristiano Ronaldo
+The Portuguese startup has launched the world's first official collectible football videos with iconic moments from various stars including Radamel Falcao or James Rodriguez

-LISBON, Portugal, July 27, 2021 /PRNewswire/ -- RealFevr, a Portuguese startup specializing in fantasy football and boasting over 1.2 million registered users, has launched a marketplace of official football NFTs.
-The technology company is presenting fans with the possibility of collecting videos of the most memorable moments of global stars like Cristiano Ronaldo, Bruno Fernandes, Angel Di Maria, James Rodriguezand many others.
+LISBON, July 27, 2021 /PRNewswire/ -- RealFevr, a Portuguese startup specializing in fantasy football and boasting over 1.2 million registered users, has launched a marketplace of official football NFTs.
+The technology company is presenting fans with the possibility of collecting videos of the most memorable moments of global stars like Cristiano Ronaldo, Radamel Falcao, Angel Di Maria, James Rodriguezand many others.

 The officially licensed football video collectibles are now available at www.realfevr.com for those who want to purchase one of the three packs available: Basic, Rare and Super Rare.